How to Make Winning Decisions

 between us.
 Until I understand and acknowledge the goals of others,

-observations about game-plans may just bounce off, increasing the
+comments about interpretations or game-plans may just bounce off, increasing the

 frustration level in both of us.
 Recognizing and understanding these